MinseokKim0813/Webscraping/README.md

 ## Project Structure

-main.py            - Main Python script for scraping and analyzing the data
+- `main.py`            - Main Python script for scraping and analyzing the data
-README.md          - This file, explaining the project details and how to run it
+- `README.md`          - This file, explaining the project details and how to run it
-requirements.txt   - List of third-party libraries required to run the project
+- `requirements.txt`   - List of third-party libraries required to run the project
-.venv/             - Virtual environment folder (optional)
+- `.venv/`             - Virtual environment folder (optional)

-### Dependencies

-The project uses the following external libraries, listed in requirements.txt

-- requests - For sending HTTP requests to retrieve HTML content from the website
-- beautifulsoup4 - For parsing the HTML content and extracting the relevant data

-To install these dependencies, run

-pip install -r requirements.txt

 ## Summary of FundMonitor's Utility